Cloud-Computing-Spring-2025/assignment-1-mapreduce-document-similarity-BhanuThanniru/README.md

 - `|A ∩ B|` is the number of words common to both documents
 - `|A ∪ B|` is the total number of unique words in both documents

-# 📏 Jaccard Similarity Calculator

-## Overview

-The Jaccard Similarity is a statistic used to gauge the similarity and diversity of sample sets.
-It is defined as the size of the intersection divided by the size of the union of two sets.

 ## Example Calculation

 Consider two documents: